Against the odds, European Union agrees to open membership negotiations with Ukraine

 “In fairness to Prime Minister Orban, he made his case, made it very strongly.
 He disagrees with this decision and he’s not changing his opinion in that sense, but essentially decided not to use the veto power," Varadkar said.

-"I have to say, I respect the fact that he he didn’t do that, because it would have put us in a very difficult position as a European Union,” the Irish leader added.
+"I respect the fact that he he didn’t do that, because it would have put us in a very difficult position as a European Union,” the Irish leader added.

 Belgium's De Croo had a slightly different take, saying he thought Orban “didn’t use his veto because he realized that it would be indefensible.”